-TOIL is to be used to manage officer's hours and should be arranged with the DCO.
-A maximum of 3 days per month may be taken with a possible 3 days only being moved forward to the following month.
-If this is not possible then arrangements should be made in writing with the DCO.
-Where ever possible TOIL should be taken the day after an early or late start to working to reduce risk of injury due to fatigue to officers.
+TOIL is to be used to manage officer's hours and should be arranged with the SEO.
+A maximum of three days per month may be taken with a possible three days only being moved forward to the following month.
+If this is not possible then arrangements should be made in writing with the SEO.
+Wherever possible TOIL should be taken the day after an early or late start to working to reduce risk of injury due to fatigue to officers.

-Breaks - the Working Time Regulations state that workers are entitled to a 20 minute break when working more than 6 hours.
-DCC has a policy that a 30 minute break is taken if you work 6 hours or more, D&SIFCA have adopted a similar approach.
+Breaks - the Working Time Regulations state that workers are entitled to a 20 minutes break when working more than 6 hours.
+The Authority has a policy that a 30 minute break must be taken if an officer works for six hours or more.

-There will be one 10 minute break for all staff allowed once in the morning and one in the afternoon.
+Two, ten minute break for all staff allowed one in the morning and one in the afternoon.
 This will be deemed to be a flexitime work break and must be recorded on your timesheets.
 This time must be made up at other times either from TOIL or extended working.
 Officers must ensure that there is sufficient cover for this short absence.
-Any additional breaks must be discussed with the DCO.
-This is an additional break it is not a legal requirement but has been offered by the D&SIFCA.
+Any additional breaks must be discussed with the SEO.